K94L/k94l-website/README.md

 - Add analytics or SEO metadata if needed for broader visibility.
 - Protect the CSV upload flow behind a password and persist uploads via a small serverless function if One.com allows dynamic scripting.
 - Automate deployment using a GitHub Action that deploys on push via FTP or the One.com API.

+## Next.js + Supabase admin (Vercel)

+The `web/` directory contains the Next.js project deployed to Vercel.
+It provides:
+- Google-authenticated access to `/admin` for editing companies in Supabase
+- API routes that revalidate the public page after changes

+Follow `web/README.md` for environment variables and deployment steps.